 As a stage director, she has directed over forty operas, musicals, revues and galas for the Centro Escuela de Opera in Caracas, Venezuela; Adelaide University in Australia; Opera Jacksonville, Opera Birmingham, Opera de Lafayette and many others.
 She served as an assistant at the Opera Barga Festival in Barga, Italy.
 McNaron also produces rallies, teach-ins and speaking events for the Birmingham Peace Project and other organizations.

-Having served as Director of Opera and taught voice at several universities including Northwestern State in Louisiana, Belmont University in Nashville and Northern Arizona in Flagstaff, she was formerly head of the voice department at Adelaide University, So.
-Australia.
-Now based in Birmingham, AL, McNaron is a member of the National Association of Teachers of Singing and has been awarded grants by the Alabama State Council on the Arts and the Lowder Foundation.
-Her voice students have been accepted to leading graduate schools throughout the US, won international competitions, such as The Eisteddfod Society of Australia and successfully auditioned for theatre companies in Birmingham, Alabama and throughout the US.
+Having served as Director of Opera and taught voice at several universities including Northwestern State in Louisiana, Belmont University in Nashville, Northern Arizona in Flagstaff, and Adelaide University, So.
+Australia, she is now based in Birmingham, AL. McNaron is a member of the National Association of Teachers of Singing and has been awarded grants by the Alabama State Council on the Arts and the Lowder Foundation.
+Her voice students have been accepted to leading colleges and graduate schools throughout the US, won international competitions, such as The Eisteddfod Society of Australia and successfully audition for theatre companies in Birmingham, Alabama and throughout the US.

 An artist of great versatility, Diane also has a background in painting and in dramaturgy.